-Author has written 79 stories for Weiss Kreuz, Vampire Hunter D, Card Captor Sakura, StarTrek: The Original Series, Chrono Trigger, Angelique, Mon Colle Knights/六門天外モンコレナイト, Castlevania, Yu-Gi-Oh, Fanfiction Poetry, Fairy Tales, Game X-overs, Shaman King, Howl's Moving Castle, Final Fantasy I-VI, and Dissidia: Final Fantasy.
+Author has written 85 stories for Weiss Kreuz, Vampire Hunter D, Card Captor Sakura, StarTrek: The Original Series, Chrono Trigger, Angelique, Mon Colle Knights/六門天外モンコレナイト, Castlevania, Yu-Gi-Oh, Fanfiction Poetry, Fairy Tales, Game X-overs, Shaman King, Howl's Moving Castle, Final Fantasy I-VI, Dissidia: Final Fantasy, Midnight Castle, Xenogears, Digimon, and Final Fantasy: Record Keeper.

 (Profile ID changed to Kitt Chaos 09/30/2008)